SungbinP/sungbinp.github.io/_pages/about.md

 Welcome to my webpage!

-I am a PhD student in Public Policy in [Schar School of Policy and Government](https://schar.gmu.edu/), [George Mason University](https://www.gmu.edu/).
+I am a PhD student in Public Policy at [Schar School of Policy and Government](https://schar.gmu.edu/), [George Mason University](https://www.gmu.edu/).

 My research interests are the ares of public policy and applied microeconomics, focusing on labor economics and health economics.